 IREX reserves the right to verify all the information included in the application.
 If there is a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.

-Fulbright TEA fellows will be selected through a merit-based open competition according to the eligibility and criteria below.
-Top candidates will be interviewed by a selection panel and must take the TOEFL (Test of English as a Foreign Language) or provide valid results from within the past year (test date no earlier than May 2024).
+Fulbright TEA Program fellows will be selected through a merit-based open competition according to the eligibility and criteria below.
+Top candidates will be interviewed by a selection panel and must take the TOEFL (Test of English as a Foreign Language) or provide valid results from within the past year (test date no earlier than May 2025).

 Selection Criteria (not in order of importance):